heshan8/CP3402-2023-Supp-Project/README.md

 Link to existing board: https://trello.com/invite/b/czjXrQcS/ATTI92780f7d9ecde26318b477099f60fa8f522944A5/cp3402-workflow

-## Local Development - Docker and PHP Storm
+## Local Development - Docker

 Docker is a virtualization software platform that allows you to build, test, and deploy applications.
 A Docker container was used to deploy WordPress locally.

 PHP Storm was used to work on the theme, given its popularity, unfriendly ui, syntax highlighting and easy integration.

-#### Step 1: Setup local deployment using docker container
+### Step 1: Setup local deployment using docker container
 * Download and install docker desktop frm here: https://www.docker.com/products/docker-desktop/
 * Download and install Git from here: https://gitforwindows.org/
 * To check if docker is installed correctly, open git bash and run `docker ps`